Error in the Euclidean Preference Model: Introduction

 \item Are there any preference profiles of $I$ individuals over $A$ alternatives that are not $d$-Euclidean?

 \item What proportion of such profiles are not $d$-Euclidean?

-\item On average, how much information is lost when approximating arbitrary preferences with a $d$-dimensional Euclidean model?
+\item How large is the expected error when approximating arbitrary preferences with a $d$-dimensional Euclidean model?

-\end{enumerate} Question 1 was answered by \citet{bogomolnaia2007}, who showed that when $d < \min\{I-1, A-1\}$, there exist profiles of $I$ preferences over $A$ alternatives that cannot be represented in a $d$-dimensional Euclidean model.
+\end{enumerate} Question 1 was answered by \textcite{bogomolnaia2007}, who showed that when $d < \min\{I-1, A-1\}$, there exist profiles of $I$ preferences over $A$ alternatives that cannot be represented in a $d$-dimensional Euclidean model.
 In this work, we address questions 2 and 3.

-\paragraph{Contributions.} We extend the results of \citet{bogomolnaia2007} by proving a series of theoretical bounds.
-Intuitively, these bounds indicate that when the dimensionality of the Euclidean model is small relative to the number of individuals and the number of alternatives, almost all preference profiles cannot be represented.
+\paragraph{Contributions.} We extend the results of \textcite{bogomolnaia2007} by proving a series of theoretical bounds.
+Intuitively, these bounds indicate that when the dimensionality of the Euclidean model is small relative to the number of individuals and the number of alternatives, it is possible that almost all preference profiles cannot be represented.
 Further, we describe conditions under which only a minute proportion of all possible preferences can be simultaneously represented, unless the dimensionality of the Euclidean model is almost as large as the number of individuals or the number of alternatives.
-Our final bound is on the expected information lost when approximating a randomly chosen preference in a Euclidean model of given dimensionality, where we formalize information loss as the number of adjacent swaps required to transform the nearest representable preference into the true preference that is being approximated.
+Our final bound is on the expected error when approximating a randomly chosen preference in a Euclidean model of given dimensionality, where we formalize error as the number of adjacent swaps required to transform the nearest representable preference into the true preference that is being approximated.

 Our results have implications for the interpretation and use of vector embeddings, because there are situations in which close approximation of arbitrary, true preferences (or preference-like data) is possible only if the dimensionality of the embeddings is a substantial fraction of the number of individuals or alternatives.
-In these situations, our theoretical bounds can inform the choice of the dimensionality of vector embeddings by quantifying the information lost when the dimensionality is too small.
+In these situations, our theoretical bounds can inform the choice of the dimensionality of vector embeddings by quantifying the expected error when the dimensionality is too small.